Use an OCI Dynamic Inventory with Oracle Linux Automation Engine

 A static inventory file works well if your infrastructure hardly changes.

 However, your infrastructure is likely in constant flux when using the cloud.
-Therefore it would be great to have a way to have your inventory dynamically updated as hosts come and go.
+Therefore, it would be great to have a way to have your inventory dynamically updated as hosts come and go.

 Objectives

-In this lab, you'll learn to:
+In this tutorial, you'll learn to:

 - Setup Oracle Linux Automation Engine

-- Create an OCI Dynamic Inventory
+- Create an OCI dynamic inventory

-- Use the OCI Dynamic Inventory with a Playbook.
+- Use the OCI dynamic inventory with a playbook

 Prerequisites